 Joan Clingan, Ph.D.

-Joan taught in Prescott College's graduate programs for twenty five years before retiring in 2017.
-She began teaching in the Master of Arts Program in 1993 and the Ph.D.
+Joan taught in Prescott College's master of arts and Ph.D. programs for twenty five years before retiring.
+She began teaching in the Master of Arts Program in 1992 and the Ph.D.
 Program in 2008.
-Her research design courses provided graduate students with a broad foundational understanding of research in order to evaluate existing work, as well as to design and carry out personally meaningful inquiry.
-In these courses she covered a breadth of methods and methodologies, with particular focus on: justice-, action-, and community-based research; critical, indigenous, and decolonizing methods; appreciative inquiry; and arts-based research.
+Her research design courses provided graduate students with a broad and foundational understanding of research in order to evaluate existing work, as well as to design and carry out a personally meaningful inquiry.
+Her courses covered a breadth of methods and methodologies, with a particular focus on critical and indigenous methods, and justice-, action-, and community-based research.
 Joanie taught literature at the undergraduate and graduate level, and those courses also examined power and identity as well as an integrated approach to social and ecological justice, explored within the complex conceptual framing of change and sustainability.
-Joan’s scholarship and teaching encourage the connection of our understandings of love to the work we do as leaders, educators, artists, and activists, and the ways class works in life, scholarship, and activism.
+Joan’s scholarship and teaching continue to encourage the connection of our understandings of love to the work we do as leaders, educators, artists, and activists, and the ways class works in life, scholarship, and activism.
 Joan's areas of specific academic interest include love and the role it plays in myriad philosophical and practical areas, and specifically class and culture as they relate to advancing, sustaining, and acting on love and respect.

 Ph.D., Union Institute & University, 20th Century U.S. Literature and Culture, 2008;

 M.A., University of Santa Monica, Applied Psychology, 1992;